How to Scoop and Change Cat Litter?

 Learning how to scoop and change cat litter will be worth it in the long run.

-The frequency of litter change depends on several factors: the type of cat litter, the amount of cats you own, the type of your cats, etc.
+The frequency of litter change depends on several factors: the type of cat litter, the number of cats you own, the type of your cats, etc.

 Type of litter